-BMW lists many milestones throughout its 100-year history, though one stands tall amongst the rest: the rescue of the entire company by a short bubble car.
+BMW lists many milestones throughout its history, though one stands tall amongst the rest: the rescue of the entire company by a short bubble car.

 You see, though BMW was very good at making aircraft engines during WW1 and WW2, and produced some iconic cars including the stunning 507, by the end of the 1950s it was facing financial ruin, teetering on the brink of being sold.